Eggless Mango Cake Recipe

 - Preheat the oven to 180 C. Line a loaf tin with parchment paper.

-- Place mango pulp, oil, vinegar and vanilla extract in a mixing bowl.
+- Place mango pulp, oil, vinegar, milk and vanilla extract in a mixing bowl.
 Whisk to combine.

 - Sift the flour, sugar, baking soda and salt over the bowl.